ginstrom/paladin-novel/manuscript/chapter-01.md

 A bucket of murky water sat within reach, its surface barely catching the moonlight.
 Gond stared at it for a long moment, his throat working silently.
 When he finally leaned forward, his movements were deliberate, almost mechanical.
 The reflection that stared back showed a ghost-pale face, hollow-eyed and marked forever by the crude iron circles that branded him property.

+"Yeah, you've got one just like the rest of us," murmured Pell sympathetically.

+For the first time, Gond looked around and saw the same manacle tatoo on every forehead in the hold.

-His free hand clenched against his thigh.
+Gond's free hand clenched against his thigh.
 The chain between his wrists clinked softly as a tremor ran through his shoulders—brief, quickly suppressed, but there nonetheless.

 The ship creaked around him in steady rhythm.
 Above, boots scuffed across deck planks, punctuated by coarse laughter and the occasional crack of a whip.
 When food came—moldy bread and brackish water in filthy buckets—guards tossed it down like they were feeding animals.
 The dock worker beside Gond lunged for his portion with desperate efficiency.
 He tore into the moldy crust like a man who'd known hunger before.
 The dying scribe could only manage a few sips of water before his head lolled back, exhausted by the effort.